kahnvex/slugnet/docs-src/index.rst

 If the outputs that we are learning are binary labels, then we might use a binary cross entropy loss function.
 On the other hand, if we are learning labels with multiple classes, we might use categorical cross entropy.
+The resulting loss value will inform us about how our network performed on the batch it just predicted.
+We can use this value along with validation to determine if our model is overfitting or underfitting the data.

 API Documentation
 -----------------